- Tips & Ideas for Touring Siem Reap With Kids

 A Word About Hawkers

 As soon as you jump out of your tuk-tuk, you’ll be approached by vendors selling souvenirs, drinks and guidebooks.
-They’re usually polite but very persistant.
+They’re usually polite but very persistent.
 It can be intimidating even for older kids who aren’t used to being approached this way.

 If you’re not interested, say “no” politely but firmly.
 Patrick offered a “maybe later” to be polite, but quickly realized it was a bad strategy.
 The vendors will remember and are all too willing to lay a guilt trip on you if you don’t buy something later.